-I’m a huge advocate for a well-optimized website, but y’all….there comes a time when you gotta get from behind your dang screen to make meaningful connections.
+I’m a huge advocate for a well-optimized website, but y’all….the most perfect website alone is not going to help you make meaningful connections.

 A solid website alone is not going to get you the success you’re capable of reaching.